amineel-crypto/tumor/readme.md

 the project should run in a venv via the command: python -m venv NameOfYourVenv

+then install the requirements file via: pip install -r requirements

+its nessecary to run the app in a verion python with 3.10.x

 ## 🚀 Features

 - Upload MRI scan images (`.jpg`, `.png`)